wuwayne/MiniBlog/README.md

-# KBS
+# MiniBlog
-A basic knowledge base system which is not finished!
+A  MiniBlog system which is not finished!